nulltoluwanimi/ats_social_app/README.md

 ## Task 3 (11 -14 ) (adbullahi)
-◦ Members of the group should be able to make a post, add attachments to the post, comment on a post and reply on a comment.
-◦ Members should be able to like posts, comments and replies.
+◦ Members of the group should be able to make a post, add attachments to the post, comment on a post and reply on a comment. ( check markdown or richtext) ◦ Members should be able to like posts, comments and replies.
 ◦ Posts can have a title (optional).
 ◦ An admin should be able to hide a post or comment or reply from view.